tgi-io/tgi-core/spec/README.md

 </blockquote>
 ## [&#9664;](#-log)&nbsp;[&#8984;](#table-of-contents)&nbsp;[&#9654;](#-session) &nbsp;Presentation
 #### Presentation Model
-<p>The Presentation Model represents the way in which a model is to be presented to the user.
+The Presentation Model represents the way in which a model is to be presented to the user.
 The presentation is meant to be a "hint" to a Interface object.
-The specific Interface object will represent the model data according to the Presentation object.</p>
+The specific Interface object will represent the model data according to the Presentation object.

 #### CONSTRUCTOR
 &nbsp;<b><i>objects created should be an instance of Presentation:</i></b>
 ```javascript